-6.8.1.10 Step 10, Document No Significant Impact or Proceed to Level III assessments are part science and part art, requiring both quantitative and qualitative assessments to fully evaluate the potential air quality impact associated with a proposed action.
-The results and findings of a Level III assessment documented and are usually integrated in an overall formal EA or EIS.
+6.9.1.10 Step 10, Document No Significant Impact or Proceed to Level III

+Should the ACAM analysis conclude the proposed action potentially poses a significant impact on air quality, a Level III, Advanced Air Quality Assessment, is required.
+Level III assessments are part science and part art, requiring both quantitative and qualitative assessments to fully evaluate the potential air quality impact associated with a proposed action.
+The results and findings of a Level III assessment are documented and are usually integrated in an overall formal EA or EIS.
 Level III, Advanced Air Quality Assessments, are outside of the scope of this guide.